dsmsuite/dsmsuite.github.io/user_guide_visual_studio.md

 > This analyzer used the Microsoft.Build.Evaluation API.
 For proper analysis it is required that solutions compile successfully.

+### Selectable model view

 The element hierarchy used to visualize the DSM can be based on:
 * **PhysicalView**: The element hierarchy is based on directories.
 * **LogicalView**: The element hierarchy is based on solution folders and project filters.
 Namespaces and types are not taken into account.

+### Merging source and header files

+A C++ module consists in most cases of a header and a source file.
+In many cases externally visible header files are located in a different directory the private header files or source files.
+For proper analysis it is better to merge them to a single location in the DSM.
+Three strategies are possible:
+* **No merge**: The model is unchanged.
+* **Move header file**: The header file is move next to the source file with an identical name.
+* **Move header file directory**: Entire header file directory contents is moved to a source file directory based on a configurable naming rule.

 > This analyzer provides more accurate results than the C++ analyzer, because include path per visual studio
 > project are taken into account.
 Therefor if you analyzer VC++ chose this analyzer and not the C++ analyzer.